 Clouds forming around peaks and in valleys can trap pilots in instrument conditions with terrain on all sides.
 Unlike flat country where a pilot can descend to regain visual conditions, mountain terrain offers no such option.

 Low ceilings and reduced visibility account for a substantial percentage of mountain flying accidents.
 The rule is simple: if you can’t maintain visual contact with terrain, don’t fly into it.
+No destination is worth what happens when that rule gets bent.

 Density Altitude Effects